 Because of the unity of the human race, we must demand equal rights for racial minorities.
 Because of the diversity of ethnic cultures, we must renounce cultural imperialism and seek to preserve the riches of every culture.
 Because of the finality of Jesus Christ, we must insist that religious freedom includes the right of Christians to propagate their faith, and we must not deny this right to others.
 Because of the glory of the new community in Christ, we must rid it of all lingering racism and strive to make it a model of multiracial harmony.

 Jesus calls all his followers to be peacemakers.
 We must pray, witness, and work to the end that the multiracial dream may come true.

-This essay is excerpted from “Preserving the Richness of Racial Diversity” (1979) in Christ the Cornerstone: Collected Essays of John Stott, available now through Lexham Press.
+This essay about a biblical perspective on racial diversity is excerpted from “Preserving the Richness of Racial Diversity” (1979) in Christ the Cornerstone: Collected Essays of John Stott, available now through Lexham Press.

 The headings and title of this post are the additions of the editor.
 The author’s views do not necessarily represent those of Faithlife.

 - Stott, John.
 Christ the Cornerstone: Collected Essays of John Stott by John Stott, “Preserving the Richness of Racial Diversity” (Lexham Press, Bellingham, WA, 2019 ), pg. ix.